acisops/acis_anomaly_pages/source/hi_lo_anomaly.rst

 * One or more FEPs will stop returning event data.
 * The ``deltaOverclock`` values reported from these FEPs are large and negative for the first three output nodes and large and positive for the fourth output node.
-The sum of the ``initialOverclock`` and ``deltaOverclock`` values will be consistent with zero for the first three output nodes and will be close to a value of 4095 for the last output node.
 If one sees this, this is a clear indication of the Hi/Lo Pixel Anomaly and not a :doc:`../fep_reset`.

 Both of these symptoms can be observed from one of the PMON pages.
 We should also receive red alert emails and text messages from PMON which say "Repeated consecutive